victorkane/basic-context/README.md

 This does lead to "Wrapper Hell" but is still cleaner, less confusing and more maintainable than "Props Drilling".

-so we show the improvement just with using context
+So we show the improvement just with using context.
+See branch `pre-hooks`.

-then, in the switch to hooks, you don't need the wrapper hell or class components!
+Then, in the switch to hooks, you don't need the wrapper hell or class components!
+See comments in branch `with-hooks` and `master`

 Based on https://hackernoon.com/how-to-use-the-new-react-context-api-fce011e7d87 (video at https://www.youtube.com/watch?time_continue=16&v=hP0qWUvr2SM, no code).